Jiggy92/Create_Azure-Managed-disk_ARM-template/README.md

 Within the editor pane, remove the following lines:

 "sourceResourceId": {
   "type": "String"

 },
 "hyperVGeneration": {
     "defaultValue": "V1",
     "type": "String"
 },

-Note: These parameters are removed since they are not applicable to the current deployment.
-In particular, sourceResourceId, sourceUri, osType, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file.
+**Note: These parameters are removed since they are not applicable to the current deployment.
+In particular, sourceResourceId, sourceUri, osType, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file**

 Save the changes.